QTM 350 - Data Science Computing

 • A foreign key is a column that identifies a column in another table

-• It references the key of another table.
-One table can have multiple foreign keys, and they can be NULL
+• One table can have multiple foreign keys, and they can be NULL

 Load the libraries and connect to the database

-• Let’s load the libraries and connect to the database
+• Let’s load the libraries and connect to the SQLite database.
+We’ll use a file named lecture19.db.

 CREATE TABLE players (